nsrau/azure-docs.it-it/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Causa**: Autoload PowerShell non è riuscito a caricare correttamente il modulo di controllo di conformità.
+**Causa**: Autoload PowerShell non è stato possibile caricare correttamente il modulo di controllo di conformità.

-**Risoluzione**: importare il modulo di controllo di conformità in modo esplicito.
+**Risoluzione**: Importare il modulo di controllo di conformità in modo esplicito.
 Copiare e incollare il codice seguente in PowerShell e l'aggiornamento \<versione\> con il numero per la versione attualmente installata.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`